Beach and Resident Parking

 Drivers are required to park in the same direction as moving traffic when parked on the public right-of-way.

-On the land side of Palm Boulevard between 21st and 40th vehicles must single park in marked spaces only.
-Please park your vehicle as close to the front parking stop as possible with to ensure the shoulder remains clear for access in an emergency.
+On the land side of Palm Boulevard between 21st and 40th vehicles must angle park in marked spaces only.
+Please park your vehicle as close to the front parking stop as possible to ensure the shoulder remains clear for access in an emergency.
 A diagram of a typical parking space on the land side of Palm Boulevard between 21st and 40th is provided below.

 Trailer Parking